pbobbitt/IT-Support-Lab-Series/part-3-hybrid-cloud-integration/ImplementationLog.md

 <BR>

 ## Milestone 3: Hybrid Identity Verification
-**Focus:** Confirming that the 100 local Active Directory users successfully populated into the cloud portal.
+**Focus:** Confirming that the 100 local Active Directory users have been successfully populated into the cloud portal.

 *   **Log into the Microsoft Entra Admin Center in your web browser.**
 *   **Navigate to the "Users" > "All Users" panel.**